Coder-Upsilon/little-kb/memory-bank/activeContext.md

 - Web scraping functionality for documentation sites

 ## Project Status: COMPLETE ✅
-The application meets all original requirements and is fully functional for knowledge base management with semantic search capabilities.
+The application meets all original requirements and is fully functional as a vector storage and MCP management platform with semantic search capabilities.